Shashwat-Gupta57/Jmap/README.md

-# Jmap — Java Project Context Mapper
+# Jctx — Java Context Extractor

-> Generate a clean, structured snapshot of any Java project — classes, fields, methods, and Javadoc — in one `context.txt` file ready to drop straight into an AI chat.
+> Scan any Java project and produce a single `context.txt` — classes, fields, methods, and Javadoc — ready to paste into an AI chat for planning and architecture help.

 ---

-## What it does
+## The problem it solves

-When you're building something in Java and need planning help from an AI (ChatGPT, Claude, Gemini, etc.), you first need to give the AI context about your codebase.
-Doing that by hand — copying files, explaining structure — wastes time and eats your token budget.
+When you need planning help from an AI (Claude, ChatGPT, Gemini, etc.) on a Java project, you first have to explain your codebase.
+Copying files one by one, describing structure manually — it's slow and wastes your token budget before you even ask your real question.

-**Jmap** solves that.
-Point it at your project folder and it produces a single `context.txt` containing:
+**Jctx** fixes that.
+Point it at your project folder and it generates a single `context.txt` with everything structured and labelled, ready to paste.

+---

+## What gets extracted

-- A visual **file tree** of your entire project
+- A visual **file tree** of your project
-- Every **class / interface / enum** found
+- Every **class**, **interface**, and **enum**
-- All **data members** (fields) with their access modifiers and inline comments
+- All **data members** (fields) with access modifiers and inline comments
-- All **methods**, numbered, with their full signature and attached **Javadoc**
+- All **methods**, numbered, with full signatures and attached **Javadoc**
-- Your **pom.xml** content (if present)
+- Your **pom.xml** content if present

-Paste `context.txt` into your AI chat and start asking questions — the AI will have everything it needs.

 ---